Welcome to the new KidsHealth website! See what is new.

 • lymphoma (cancer of the lymphatic system)

-• glioma and medulloblastoma (brain tumours)
+• glioma and medulloblastoma (types of brain tumour)

-• neuroblastoma (cancer of the nerve cells)
+• neuroblastoma (cancer of a type of nerve cell)

 • rhabdomyosarcoma (tumour of muscle)